BSc (Hons) Logistics Management (Military)

 This module aims to equip students the appropriate knowledge and skills to enable them to engage critically with their studies, and the Independent Research Project in particular.

-The aim of this module is to enable students to critically examine the supply chain and to understand the key role that the Supply Chain Manager has to play within successful organisations.
-Students can evaluate some of the key issues that shape the development and selection of appropriate supply chain strategy in light of the growing requirement to achieve competitive advantage and overall value within the global market place.
-Finally, against growing calls for increasingly efficient supply chains, students have the opportunity to evaluate the influence of emergent academic concepts within the field.
+The aim of the Future Supply Chain module is to enable the student to critically examine the supply chain and to understand the key role that the Supply Chain Manager has to play within successful organisations.
+Within this context, students will evaluate key issues that shape the development and selection of appropriate supply chain strategies in light of the growing requirement to achieve competitive advantage such as the sustainable and resilient supply chain.
+Additionally, students will be encouraged to look towards the future.
+They will explore the development of newer technologies and their implications on managing and scoping the supply chain.

 The dissertation is the capstone project of the programme.
 It provides students with the opportunity to apply, integrate, and deepen the knowledge, insights, and skills they have learned throughout the programme of study.
 The focus of this project should be a real-world issue or a research topic.
 Whilst it is intended that most students will complete a work-based research project, in keeping with the ethos of our programmes, this module seeks to enable and facilitate innovation and creativity.
 Therefore, the format of the final assessment can be negotiated with their supervisor, dissertation coordinator and programme leader.